-If you are injured when receiving medical treatment in a hospital, can you sue the hospital for negligence or medical malpractice?
+If you are injured while receiving medical treatment in a hospital, can you bring a legal claim against the facility for negligence or medical malpractice?
 Though hospitals are often on the hook for incompetent care provided by employees like nurses and medical technicians, they often are not responsible for a doctor's medical negligence.
 Let's take a closer look at when a hospital is (and is not) responsible for medical malpractice committed by employees, doctors, anesthesiologists, and other care providers.

 Typically, nurses, medical technicians, and support staff are hospital employees.
 As long as the employee was doing something job-related when he or she caused an injury to a patient, the patient can usually sue the hospital for resulting harm.
 (Get the basics on damages in a medical malpractice case.)

 For example, if a registered nurse (R.N.) employed by the hospital injects the wrong medication into an IV "push," and the patient ends up suffering harm as a result, then the hospital could probably be considered liable for the R.N.'s mistake.
-However, if a doctor makes a mistake and injures a patient while working in the hospital, the hospital will not be liable for the doctor's mistake unless the doctor is an employee (which is unlikely -- see below).
+However, if a doctor makes a mistake and injures a patient while working in the hospital, the hospital will not be liable for the doctor's mistake unless the doctor is an employee (which is unlikely; see below).

 Also, if a hospital employee commits malpractice while under a doctor's supervision, the patient can sue the doctor, but the hospital may be off the hook.
 Whether an employee is under the supervision of the doctor when the misdeed occurs depends on:

 This is the critical question when figuring out whether the hospital itself can be sued when a doctor provides sub-standard care and ends up causing harm to a patient.
 (Get details on the types of treatment errors that often lead to medical malpractice lawsuits.)

 Whether a doctor is a hospital employee depends on the nature of his or her relationship with the facility.
-Though some doctors are hospital employees, most doctors are not.
+Though some doctors are hospital employees, most are not.
 Non-employee doctors are usually classified as "independent contractors" in the eyes of the law, which means that the hospital cannot be held responsible for the doctor's medical malpractice, even if the malpractice happened at the facility, and the doctor is officially affiliated with the facility.